genFD/react-part-I-projects/01-components-props-jsx/readme.md

 }
 ```

 - But we also want to render this list conditionally.
 If the list is empty we want to display a message saying `"We're still working on our menu.
 Please come back later"`.
-If the list is not empty, then we will display the list of pizzas.
-We will use the [ternary operator](https://github.com/hermkan/code-journey-notes/blob/main/notes/02-language-mastery/JS/01-fundamentals/1-fundamentals.md#conditionals) to accomplish this, because of the _compact syntax_ for writing a conditional expression:
+If the list is not empty, then we will render it.
+We will use the [ternary operator](https://github.com/hermkan/code-journey-notes/blob/main/notes/02-language-mastery/JS/01-fundamentals/1-fundamentals.md#conditionals) to accomplish this because of the _compact syntax_ for writing conditional expressions:

 ```jsx
 function Menu() {